 Other species demonstrated additional patterns of changes in spatial distribution of density and contrasting inference among metrics, including bocaccio rockfish (Sebastes paucispinis), English sole (Parophrys vetulus), petrale sole (Eopsetta jordani), and sablefish (Anoplopoma fimbria).
 Bocaccio were typically more abundant in the southern and central areas yet were experiencing the fastest increases in density in the north, indicating a northward density shift.
 These observations contrast with those from the COG, where the coast-wide COG for bocaccio was highly variable with either no trend or a very slight southward trend, and the COG of the northern region indicates a southward shift in some years.
 Divergent density shifts were observed for English sole and, to some extent, petrale sole.
-English sole were typically present in relatively similar densities coast-wide, yet the spatial trend indicated that densities were increasing fastest at the northern and southern ends of the region.
+English sole were typically present in relatively similar densities coast-wide, yet the local trend indicated that densities were increasing fastest at the northern and southern ends of the region.
 However, the coast-wide COG reveals only a slight southward shift, while the region-specific COGs show only a slight northward shift in the northern region.
-Petrale sole had a complex spatial-trend field, increasing fastest in the north with the exception of isolated declining patches on the inshore side.
+Petrale sole had a complex local trend field, increasing fastest in the north with the exception of isolated declining patches on the inshore side.
 These changes are somewhat consistent with the coast-wide COG indicating a slight northward trend amidst moderate interannual variability.
 However, COGs of the northern and central regions--where petrale are typically most prevalent--indicated a divergent pattern, in which densities were shifting northward in the northern region and slightly southward in the central region.
-Finally, no obvious directional shift in density was apparent in the spatial trend for sablefish, yet the coast-wide COG time series indicated that a northward shift had occurred in the most recent 5-6 years.
+Finally, no obvious directional shift in density was apparent in the local trend for sablefish, yet the coast-wide COG time series indicated that a northward shift had occurred in the most recent 5-6 years.
 The region-specific COG indicates that this was driven by density changes in the northern and to some extent central regions.
 Thus, depending on the evidence used, one could either conclude that there was a recent northward density shift, or simply an increase in productivity or aggregation near the core of the range within the north-central area.

 Discussion